Your free business.com+ membership unlocks exclusive tech deals and advisor support

 What are the benefits of building a strong brand community?

-Building a brand community creates an organic ecosystem you can leverage in several ways, including the following:
+Building a brand community creates an organic ecosystem you can leverage in multiple ways.
+Here are some of the biggest advantages:

 • A brand community increases brand loyalty.
-When buying from you and being part of your community becomes part of a customer’s identity, leaving you for the competition becomes an impossibility (think iPhone users).
+When being part of your community becomes part of a customer’s identity, switching to a competitor feels unlikely or even unthinkable.
+Think about the loyalty of iPhone users or Peloton riders: Identity and community play a powerful role in long-term retention.

 TipBottom line

-To build a brand that attracts Gen Z and millennials, design your logo and brand images thoughtfully, create a consistent brand voice and convey your personality.
+To build a brand that resonates with Gen Z and millennials, design your logo and brand visuals thoughtfully, develop a consistent brand voice and showcase a personality that feels genuine and relatable.

 Examples of successful brand community strategies